AnthonyA28/AnthonyA28.github.io/_posts/2020-01-19-VLE_Diagrams.md

 <table style="height: 46px; width: 507px;">
 <tbody>
-    This is an ideal xy VLE diagram calculator using Antoines equation.
+    This is an ideal XY and T-XY VLE diagram calculator using Antoines equation.
     Use the Antoines constants that will correspond to a pressure in mmHg and T in Celsius.
 (The logarithm is base 10.)
 <tr>
 <td >&nbsp;